nandorojo/swr-firestore/README.md

 ## Set up

-In the root of your app, **create an instance of Fuego** and pass it to the **FuegoProvider**.
+In the root of your app, **create an instance of FireSWR** and pass it to the **FireSWRProvider**.

-If you're using Firebase v8, see [this solution](https://github.com/nandorojo/swr-firestore/issues/59#issuecomment-719950071) for creating your instance of `Fuego`.
+If you're using Firebase v8, see [this solution](https://github.com/nandorojo/swr-firestore/issues/59#issuecomment-719950071) for creating your instance of `FireSWR`.

 If you're using `next.js`, this goes in your `pages/_app.js` file.